damlayildiz/CyclingApp/README.md

 # Cycling App

 This is an android app for cycling enthusiasts like myself.
 Implemented with Java, XML, and [OpenWeatherMap API](https://openweathermap.org/api).
-I created this app to solve specifically the problems and difficulties I faced.
+I created this app to solve specifically the problems and difficulties I face.

 ## Features
 - **Current weather:**